mvp-2003/DealMate/README.md

 ---

-DealPal combines cutting-edge AI technology with practical user value to revolutionize how consumers discover and maximize savings opportunities across all shopping platforms.
+DealMate combines cutting-edge AI technology with practical user value to revolutionize how consumers discover and maximize savings opportunities across all shopping platforms.